jrheard/blog/python/blackjack.md

 Blackjack is a card game.
 We'll be making a simple version of it.
 In our version, there's a **player** (controlled by a human) and a **dealer** (a computer-controlled opponent).

 The player starts with two cards, and can choose to draw more cards ("hit") or to end their turn ("stand").
-Once the player is done drawing cards, it's the **dealer**'s turn.
+Once the player is done drawing cards, it's the dealer's turn.
 Once the dealer's turn is over, the game tells the player whether they won or lost.

 A card has a **suit** (a string like `'spades'` or `'diamonds'`), and a **value** (a number between `1` and `10`).
 Each player has a **count**, which is the sum of all of their cards' values.
 If I have a five of diamonds, a three of hearts, and a ten of spades, my count is 18.

-The goal of the game is to **beat the dealer by getting a count as close to 21 as possible without going over 21**[^1].
+The goal of the game is to beat the dealer by getting a count as close to 21 as possible without going over 21[^1].

 I'll go into a lot more detail about all this later on.
 First, though, let's figure out how to write a Python program that has playing cards in it.